 Animal Research Reporting Procedures

-- An adverse event (AE) is an unanticipated occurrence that results in increased pain, distress, or health risk to an animal(s) or human(s).
+- A safety event (AE) is an unanticipated occurrence that results in increased pain, distress, or health risk to an animal(s) or human(s).
 Reporting AEs assists the research team, provider or veterinary staff, to determine the cause and to prevent re-occurrence.

 - A protocol deviation is any departure from the procedures approved in the IACUC or IRB protocol.

-Research teams are required to promptly report adverse events and protocol deviations to the IACUC.
+Research teams are required to promptly report safety events and protocol deviations to the IACUC.

-In addition to helping the staff prevent the AE from happening in the future, it also helps the IACUC meet the federal requirement to monitor all animal activities.
+In addition to helping the staff prevent the SE from happening in the future, it also helps the IACUC meet the federal requirement to monitor all animal activities.

 WFU personnel are strongly encouraged to report any concern about the care and treatment of animals used in research or teaching at WFU.
 Should you have a concern or question, please contact your supervisor and/or the principal investigator of the research project.
 If the issues are not resolved to your satisfaction, you can contact the below numbers.